1. Measure your space

 4. Cut with your and the forest’s health in mind

-Cutting the tree is easiest as a two person project: the cutter lies on the ground while the helper holds the bottom limbs up.
+Cutting the tree is the easiest as a two-person project: the cutter lies on the ground while the helper holds the bottom limbs up.
 The helper can tug on the tree lightly so the saw kerf remains open and the saw doesn’t bind.
 Both of you should be wearing sturdy boots, good gloves, and proper head protection – like a forestry helmet or a hard hat.

 Make sure to not cut the tree more than 6 inches above ground level, and never ever cut a tall tree just for the top.
 Just don’t.

 5. Transport in a way that doesn’t ruin the tree or your car

 Depending on if you’re taking the tree home in or outside your car, place a tarp over the cargo area, or between the tree and the roof rack.
 This way, you’ll protect the interior from loose needles and the roof – from scratches.
 If the tree is going on the roof, place it with the bottom facing forward to minimize needle loss, and secure it with a rope.

 6. Be sure to not let your Christmas tree dry out